πͺ© Quick Answer

 10. Bell Bottom Fashion Contest

-Best for: All adult disco parties | Budget: $18–$35
+Best for: All adult disco parties | Budget: $18β$35

+This costs almost nothing and delivers more energy than any decoration you’ll buy.
+Announce a “Best Dressed” award in your invitation β a sash ($8), a small trophy ($12), or a funny gag prize.
 The costume element does something decor can’t: it makes every guest a participant in the atmosphere.
 The room has a completely different charge when people arrive dressed for something they committed to.

-- “Best Dressed” sash: $8 (Amazon)
+- “Best Dressed” sash: $8

-- Trophy or gag prize: $10–$25
+- Trophy or gag prize: $10β$25

-- Total: $18–$35
+- Total: $18β$35

 Budget vs. Splurge: Disco Party Decoration Comparison